hiso-nz/nzhts/IG publisher validation/IG publisher validation using the NZ Edition of SNOMED CT.md

 #### 2. Add an `exp-params.json` to your IG

+Given the way SNOMED implicit valuesets are defined, a code can only be checked against that ValueSet if the ValueSet has an explicit reference to the edition and version otherwise the behaviour may vary as the server used for validation cannot be guaranteed.

 To ensure codes with a system of `http://snomed.info/sct` are validated against the NZ edition in your IG, you need to add a parameters resource in your IG's folder structure with the following location/name of:  `input/_resources/exp-params.json`

 ````json